openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         | primaryExpression
         ;

-There are three options the ``objectReference`` refers to:
+``objectReference`` refers to one of the following three options:

-- A class that is to handle static members;
+- Class that is to handle static members;
 - ``Super`` that is to access shadowed fields or constructors declared in the superclass, or the overridden method version of the superclass;
 - *primaryExpression* that is to refer to an instance variable of a class,